danactos/superinstall/README.md

 ### custom

     template to make custom installations.
-    use programs from the list of programs on the https://chocolatey.org/packages
+    use programs from the list of programs on the [Chocolatey Packages Website](https://chocolatey.org/packages)

 ### example template